lucascolley/lucascolley.github.io/lucascolley/content/about.md

 I am studying Computer Science & Philosophy at Christ Church, University of Oxford.
 I was the Undergraduate Vice-President at Christ Church in 2024/25.

+I am currently undertaking a Computer Science dissertation in the area of batched and hardware-accelerated sparse linear solvers in Python.

 I have studied the following Computer Science courses:

 > Discrete Mathematics, Probability, Linear Algebra, Continuous Mathematics,